DEPRESSION AND DIABETES

 If the depression is corrected, will the diabetes go away?

-Yes, it may go away if you correct it by counselling, healing, pranayama, meditation, positive thinking and exercise.
-When you do these things under an expert guidance the depression may subside, and diabetes may go away.
+Yes, it may go away if you correct it through counselling, healing, pranayama, meditation, positive thinking, and exercise.
+When you do these things under expert guidance, depression may subside and diabetes may go away.

-The moment somebody is diagnosed with diabetes, you can see their face becoming dull, very sad.
+The moment somebody is diagnosed with diabetes, you can see their face becoming dull and very sad.

-In my life I can never enjoy my favourite foods?
+In my life, I can never enjoy my favorite foods.

-Ohh..
-I have to take insulin every day.
-What will happen to my eyes?
-What will happen to my heart?
-What will happen to my liver?
+Oh, I have to take insulin every day.
+What will happen to my eyes, heart, and liver?
 Will I go blind?
-Will my legs be chopped off?
-Will I have to undergo dialysis or organ Transplantation?
+Shall my legs get chopped off?
+Do I need to have an organ transplant or go through dialysis?

 All these questions will fill their minds day and night.
 Such people may slowly tend to become depressed.

 Sometimes diabetic patients suffer from severe neuropathic pains.
-Your nerves get affected, inflamed.
-You are getting pricking sensations in the feet, burning in the feet like fire, cannot sleep at night.
-Such long severe sufferings may also lead to depression.
+Your nerves get affected and inflamed.
+You are getting pricking sensations in the feet, burning in the feet like fire, and cannot sleep at night.
+Such long-term, severe suffering may also lead to depression.

 Some people develop impotence due to damaged nerves and blood vessels.
 They feel helpless and frustrated.
 They may also undergo depression after some time.
 But this is also reversible to some extent.

-But when they come to us, they will slowly realise, they will learn all about it.
-We teach them, educate them and tell them that, if you reverse your diabetes, your insulin resistance, if you discipline yourself for a few months, there’s is nothing to worry.
+But when they come to us, they will slowly realize it and learn all about it.
+We teach them, educate them, and tell them that if you reverse your diabetes, your insulin resistance, if you discipline yourself for a few months, there’s nothing to worry about.

 They will feel better eventually, and the depression will go away.

-What we see among our patients is that when their diabetes and insulin resistance is controlled and become free from medications and insulin, their quality of life is brilliant.
+What we see among our patients is that when their diabetes and insulin resistance are controlled and they become free from medications and insulin, their quality of life is brilliant.
 They are all happy.
 They don’t have depression.
 In fact, they do better than people without diabetes.

-Once reversed, they don’t have eye complications, kidney complications, liver complications or heart complications.
-They are feeling on the top of the world.
+Once reversed, they don’t have eye complications, kidney complications, liver complications, or heart complications.
+They are feeling at the top of the world.
 They are in control of themselves.
 There’s nothing to get depressed about.

 Therefore, my advice to you all is

-- Take the initiative and first step towards diabetes remission
+2. Take the initiative and take the first step towards diabetes remission

 by,